J-Uptegraph/CORI-Robot/README.md

 Next step: Trigger scanning only when a new bin is presented or an item is picked.
 Vision is currently coming from a basic webcam—but the idea is that CORI will eventually scan from cameras in the palms before grasping.

 Progress is solid. 📈

-<sub>¹ Considering a shift to Moonlight for more advanced clothing-type detection and low-level logic.</sub>
+> Considering a shift to Moondream instead of OpenCV for more advanced clothing-type detection and low-level logic.

 ---